Major revision January 1990

 PD512 Because of previous involvement in UN peacekeeping operations, Britain is well placed to assist in an international training programme on behalf of the UN, as well as to supply personnel and equipment.
 In Commonwealth countries, the UK's knowledge and contacts can be particularly useful.

 PD513 The North Atlantic Treaty Organisation (NATO) is a military-oriented body, which imposes conflict cessation rather than encouraging peace building.
 As such, it is not a sustainable mechanism for maintaining peace in the world.
-We would take the UK out of NATO unilaterally.
+In the long term, we would take the UK out of NATO.
 We would also end the so-called "special relationship" between the UK and the US.

 What We Stand For